 I received my training in holistic health coaching from the internationally recognized training program at the Institute for Integrative Nutrition.
 I received my certification through the American Association of Drugless Practitioners (AADP) and Continuing Education Units through the State University of New York (SUNY Purchase) as well as the Digestive Intensive Unit through the Holistic Nutrition Lab.
 I also hold a Bachelor of Science degree in Journalism and Communications from the University of Florida.

-I am the mother of three children, ages 15, 12, and 8, and my husband Larry and I live in Bethesda, Maryland.
+I serve on the Advisory Board of the Celiac Disease Program at Children’s National in Washington, DC.
+I am the mother of three children, ages 16, 13, and 8, and my husband Larry and I live in Bethesda, Maryland.